IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 #### Level 3 - The Deep Catacombs
 Labyrinth
 - narrow stone corridors, dripping water, emptied burial niches.
 From the distance, high mournful singing.
-- Singing ghosts in a labyrinth (~4 reduced threat ghosts)
+- Singing ghosts in a labyrinth (~4 reduced threat ghosts), 1 cultist
-	- add cultists if needed
+	- cultist starts invisible, gets adv on first attack, then cast sleep
+	- next turn use charged Cacophony
+	- ghost come in and tries to possess someone (not lumdas)
+	- each ghost can use horrifying visage once
-- another **ghost ward**
+- another **ghost ward**(2)
 - Shortcut exit: rusted portcullis, glimpse another **ghost ward**(4) fragment on the opposing wall
 	- Piece together melody, performance dc 15 to prevent ghosts from entering area
-	- Portcullis AC, HP, dmg threshold
+	- Portcullis AC 19, HP 18, dmg threshold 5
 - Primary exit: partially-functional **ghost ward**(4) locks the ghosts out.
 Goes to next room
 - map: double scale on owlbear
 - periodically hear the butcher singing/shredding?
 [Dance of Doors](https://www.reddit.com/r/DnDBehindTheScreen/comments/8buda2/the_dance_of_doors_puzzleriddle_for_an_upcoming/) puzzle
+- just got out of battle, do they want to heal?
+	- Songster's Absinthe: restore short rest worth of hp, and half of all resources (round up)
 - 7 flat stone doors, each identical except their knobs.
 From left to right:
 	1. A clear glass knob, hollow and thin (like a light bulb), but empty
 	2. An ivory knob, slightly speckled, round and smooth